-Length of Installation
+Length of HVAC Replacement Installation Job

 Now that the estimate is complete and you have chosen an HVAC contractor and new system based on their recommendations, you’re ready to move forward with the installation.
 While most HVAC system replacements can be completed within a day, some more advanced additions could extend the installation into the next day.
 Upon arriving at your property, the HVAC contractor and crew—usually one or two assistants—will assess the job site and begin setting up their work areas.

 Setting up the Area for an HVAC Replacement

 First, the crew will protect all flooring in applicable work areas by laying drop cloths and/or protective paper.
 Next, they should move furniture and other household belongings near the work areas to a safe location and out of the way.
 Because there may be some dust created during the installation, heavy furniture and other household items that cannot be moved should be covered with plastic for protection.
 After ensuring all flooring and household items are protected, the crew will bring in their tools and begin the project.

 Step 4: Replacing the Old HVAC System

 Before replacing your new HVAC system, the crew must first replace the old equipment with your new air conditioner and heating unit.
 This may involve gaining access to attic areas, crawl spaces, and basements that typically house the HVAC system.
 After cutting the power to the HVAC unit, the crew will remove any refrigerant from the AC system and begin disassembling and removing the old equipment.